sgamit09/03-2022-UCF-FS-Bootcamp-password.generator/README.md

 # Password Generator

+### Development Process
-This homework assignment applies what we learned in Javascript mainly.
-We created a password generator using functions, window promts, and eventListeners within Javascript.
+This homework assignment applies what was learned in Javascript.
+The password generator was created using functions, window promts, eventListeners, and if/else statements within Javascript.

 ## Getting Started

 ### Prerequisites

+* Google Chrome or any Web Browser

+### Installation

-* Visual Studio Code, GitBash, & Google Chrome
+* Installation of Google Chrome Browser or any web browser

-## Deployment
+## Functionality

 To begin password generator, you will need to click on the button Generate Password.